 3. Sun, Rain, and Flowers

 In addition to being a beautiful coloring page, this printable lends itself well to a bonus activity.
-Sun, rain, and flowers are three quintessential spring elements, right?
+The sun, the rain, and flowers are three quintessential spring elements, right?
 As your kiddo colors them, ask what three things they think of when they picture spring.
+If allergies are part of your nugget’s spring thoughts, the bright side of this season is its rainy days.
+After a downpour, the air has less pollen, which is a good day for kiddos with seasonal sensitivities.

 4. Springtime Home